 - 5. After all the oil has drained, close the drain and wipe up any oil that may have spilled.
 See Figure 3.1.
-Dispose of used oil properly. - 6.
+Dispose of oil properly. - 6.
 Fill engine crankcase with new oil.
 Refer to your engine owner's manual for oil specifications. - 7.
-Change oil filter on 14HP Kohler engines at every oil change.
+Change oil filter at every oil change.
 Refer to your engine owner's manual for service instructions.